World Cup of Masters

-The World Cup of Masters, also known as the Pelé World Cup and Mundial de Seniors was an event that ran every two years from 1987 until 1995.
+The World Cup of Masters, also known as the Pelé World Cup and Mundial de Seniors, was a Mini World Cup event that ran every two years from 1987 until 1995.
 The tournament was for senior (35+) players and it was under the rules of the IMFA (International Master Football Association), presided by Julio Mazzei at the time.
 In 1990 the term "seniors" was replaced by "masters".
 The editions until 1991 were organized by Brazilian TV station Bandeirantes, and the International Masters Football Association.

 Most of the teams participated used to play masters games on a regular basis and kept the quality of football on a competitive level.
 Brazil Masters team, which won the 1989 event and finished second to Argentina in 1987.

 There were two exceptions to FIFA rules: players must be 34-and-over, and teams were allowed five substitutions instead of two.
 Teams were awarded two points for a win, one point for a tie and no points for a loss in group play.
 Semifinal, third-place and championship matches would be decided by penalty kicks if tied at the end of regulation time.